onnx/onnx-mlir/docs/Dialects/krnl.md

   %t: compact type (ala MLIR: 32x16xfloat),
   %d: data values.
 When no formatting is provided, "%s%d" is used (detailed signature and data) by default.
+Print operation ends with a newline, except when only requesting a compact types (%t).

 Traits: MemRefsNormalizable